claytonweller/fantasy/src/data/snapshots/README.md

 Obviously once we have an actual back end, we'll probably have a different snapshotting/versioning system put in place (which isn't duplicating huge swathes of the the data in every version)

-To set the live data to a specific snapshot run this code
+To set the live data to a specific snapshot run this code from the main directory
 ```bash
 yarn set-snapshot yyyy-mm-dd
 ```